Easily Fill Blank Cells with Values from a Cell Above

-Below is a sample with missing values in the first column:
+Below is a sample with blanks or missing values in the first column:

 Below is the Paste Special dialog box:

-To easily fill in the blanks with the value from the most recent cell above containing a value:
+To quickly fill blanks with the value from a cell above:

-- Select the range of cells with blank cells or missing values (this range is often in one column).
+- Select the range of cells with blank cells (this range is typically in one column).

-- Press Control + G to display the Go To dialog box and then click on Special to display the Go to Special dialog box.
-Alternatively, you can click on the Home tab in the Ribbon and then select Go to Special from the Find & Select drop-down menu.
+- Press Ctrl + G to display the Go To dialog box and then click Special to display the Go To Special dialog box.
+Alternatively, you can click the Home tab in the Ribbon and then select Go to Special from the Find & Select drop-down menu.

-- Select Blanks in the Go to Special dialog box and click on OK.
-Excel will select all of the blank cells within the range.
+- Select Blanks in the Go To Special dialog box and click OK.
+Excel will select the blank cells in the range.

-- Press Control + Enter.
-This will enter the formula in all of the selected cells and reference the cell above.
+- Press Ctrl + Enter.
+This will enter the formula in the blank cells and reference the cell above.

-- Select the entire column (for example, column A) and press Control + C to copy.
+- Select the column of data in the range that has been filled (for example, column A) and press Ctrl + C to copy.

-- With the same column selected, press Control + Alt + V to display the Paste Special dialog box.
-Alternatively, click on the Home tab in the Ribbon and select Paste Special from the Paste drop-down menu.
+- With the same range selected, press Ctrl + Alt + V to display the Paste Special dialog box.
+Alternatively, click the Home tab in the Ribbon and select Paste Special from the Paste drop-down menu.

-Below is the sample file after we've used this process to fill in the missing values:
+Below is the sample file after we've used this process to fill blank cells in column A: